sumbach/modern-cljs/doc/tutorial-14.md

              (site)))
 ```

-Last, but not least, we have to modify the `project.clj` file to
+Last, but not least, we have to modify `project.clj` to
 update the namespace of the `app` symbol in the `:ring` section.

 ```clj